-- Using LCS to address the specific issues of NCAP cities and to collect actionable data suitable for filling gaps in official, reference monitor networks; - Measuring and producing data useful for permanent reference monitor placement;
+- Using LCS to collect actionable data suitable for filling gaps in official, reference monitor networks; - Measuring and producing data useful for permanent reference monitor placement; - Evaluating geographically targeted pollution abatement measures (e.g. vehicle-free zones, neighborhood-scale adoption of clean household energy);

-Q: Why is measuring and controlling fine particulate matter (PM2.5) a priority?
+Q: Why is measuring and controlling fine particulate matter $(PM{2.5})$ a priority?

 A: It is the most harmful pollutant to health.
-PM2.5 is an indicator of a pollution mixture that causes the most serious illness and death in India and globally.
-In additon to being a proven cause of serious illness and death from cardiovascular and respiratory diseases, cancer, and diabetes, which are included in the global burden of disease estimates, PM2.5 also impacts birth outcomes and child health, potentially impairing well-being and productivity across the life span.
+PM{2.5} is an indicator of a pollution mixture that causes the most serious illness and death globally.
+In additon to being a proven cause of serious illness and death from cardiovascular and respiratory diseases, cancer, and diabetes, which are included in the global burden of disease estimates, PM{2.5} also impacts birth outcomes and child health, potentially impairing well-being and productivity across the life span.